Our approach to Coronavirus

 What does a payment holiday mean for my credit file?

 If your account is currently in arrears, we will still need to send you statutory notices regarding your account, and your credit file will continue to reflect that you are in arrears.
+Where we send you a statutory notice this will not be because of your payment holiday, it will be because of the payment history of your account before the payment holiday was agreed.

 Can I request a payment holiday if I have a Buy Now Pay Later agreement?

-If you have a Buy Now Pay Later agreement and your first contractual payments are due to start within this current period of unprecedented uncertainty, then you may request a payment holiday of up to 3 months.
+If you have a Buy Now Pay Later agreement and your first contractual payments are due to start within this current period of unprecedented uncertainty, then you may request a payment holiday of 3 months.
 If agreed we will defer your contractual payments for the length of the agreed payment holiday and will also push back the date up until which you may settle for the capital balance and settlement fee.

 For example, if your payments were due to start on 28/04/2020 and you have been given a payment holiday of 3 months prior to this date, your new payment start date will be 28/07/2020.